nmshd/documentation/_docs_explore/22-security.md

 News are full of hacking, spamming, skimming, phishing, or you-name-it attempts.
 Even lives are at stake if hospitals are out-of-order because of malware.
 Users are usually unaware of the security impacts of old devices or outdated software.
 The same applies for organizations just on a much higher scale.
 In addition, the modern cloud world enables misconfiguration and misunderstanding to be one of the topmost reason of data breaches.

-Enmeshed itself handles very private and sensitive information.
+enmeshed itself handles very private and sensitive information.
 We are aware that security must be one of our topmost priorities.
 And by using enmeshed, we think that the world would be a lot more secure.

 # Backbone Security